How to use Google Ads

-While it might seem like a lot to get your head around, running an effective Google AdWords campaign could have significant benefits for your business.
-A successfully run AdWords campaign has the potential to help increase your traffic and sales.
+While it might seem like a lot to get your head around, running an effective Google Ads campaign (formerly known as Google AdWords) could have significant benefits for your business.
+A successfully run Google Ads campaign has the potential to help increase your traffic and sales.

-Planning is an important first step in any Google AdWords campaign.
+Planning is an important first step in any Google Ads campaign.
 Before you jump in and start creating ads you’ll need to consider:

 This step is relatively simple.
-Ask yourself which of the following three goals is driving your AdWords campaign.
+Ask yourself which of the following three goals is driving your Google Ads campaign.
 Do you want to:

 - generate sales